 Washington, D.C.'s medical cannabis program is governed by D.C.
 Code § 7-1671.01 et seq. and the implementing regulations, CDCR 22-C100 et seq.
 The program authorizes all registered, qualified patients and caregivers to purchase medical cannabis from any licensed dispensary in the District.
 Registrations cards for District residents are valid for two years from the date of issuance.
 The program also authorizes medical cannabis cardholders from other states to purchase medical cannabis from any licensed dispensary in the District.
-The program accepts medical cannabis cards form any state or U.S. territory that has an active medical cannabis program and issues either a card or state-issued document evidencing the patient's participation in the program as long as that state or territory extends reciprocity to the District.
+The program accepts medical cannabis cards from any state or U.S. territory that has an active medical cannabis program and issues either a card or state-issued document evidencing the patient's participation in the program as long as that state or territory extends reciprocity to the District.
 The program also allows non-District residents to apply for a 30-day temporary registration.
 The medical cannabis program creates licensing regimes for dispensaries and cultivation centers.
-A dispensary registered to operate in the District of Columbia may (a) possess and sell medical cannabis to registered qualified patients and caregivers; and (b) manufacture, purchase, possess, and distribute paraphernalia and cigarette rolling papers to registered qualified patients and caregivers.
+A dispensary registered to operate in the District of Columbia may (a) possess and sell medical cannabis to registered qualified patients and caregivers; and (b) manufacture, purchase, possess, and distribute paraphernalia and cigarette rolling papers to registered dispensaries and caregivers.
 All medical cannabis sold by a licensed dispensary must be provided by a District-licensed and located medical cannabis cultivator.
 A cultivation center registered to operate in the District of Columbia may: (a) possess, manufacture, grow, cultivate, and distribute medical cannabis for sale to registered dispensaries; and (b) manufacture, purchase, possess, and distribute paraphernalia and cigarette rolling papers to registered dispensaries.
 The number of dispensaries in the District of Columbia is capped at 8, while the number of cultivation centers is capped at 14.
 Currently, there are seven operating dispensaries and six operating cultivation centers.
-An application processes for an additional dispensary license, two additional cultivation centers, and two testing laboratories was completed on September 28, 2022.
+An application processes for an additional dispensary license,